obriencj/koji-smoky-dingo/docs/commands/filter-builds.rst

                          once.
    --imports             Limit to imported builds --no-imports          Invert the imports checking

- Working from tagged builds:
-   --tag TAG             Filter using the builds in this tag --inherit             Follow inheritance
-   --latest              Limit to latest builds

- Sorting of output builds:
-   --nvr-sort            Sort output by NVR in ascending order --id-sort             Sort output by Build ID in ascending order

 Given a list of NVRs, output only those which match a set of filtering